US is investigating Delta's flight cancellations and faltering response to global tech outage

 Transportation Secretary Pete Buttigieg announced the Delta investigation on the X social media platform Tuesday “to ensure the airline is following the law and taking care of its passengers during continued widespread disruptions.”

-“All airline passengers have the right to be treated fairly, and I will make sure that right is upheld,” Buttigieg added.
+“All airline passengers have the right to be treated fairly, and I will make sure that right is upheld,” Buttigieg said.

 Delta canceled more than 400 flights Tuesday by midmorning, accounting for about two-thirds of all cancellations in the United States, according to FlightAware.